 Our Curriculum

-Spending more than half of their PGY2 and PGY3 time on ambulatory blocks, residents are cohorted together by year (R2s on block together, R3s on block together) and form a tight-knit learning community.
-While on ambulatory blocks, residents provide direct clinical care in a diversity of outpatient settings and engage in small-group learning seminars with expert faculty building knowledge and skills in core and advanced topics in general medicine.
+Residents spend over half of their time as second and third years (PGY2 and PGY3) on ambulatory blocks.
+During all ambulatory blocks, each class is cohorted together (PGY1s on block together, PGY2s on block together, etc) and form a tight-knit learning community.
+While on ambulatory blocks, residents provide direct clinical care in a diversity of outpatient settings and engage in small-group learning seminars with expert faculty building knowledge and skills in core and advanced topics in primary care.

 Clinical Care in a Diversity of Settings: